biohazard999/Xenial.Framework/docs/guide/layout-builders-simple-registration.md

 <<< @/guide/samples/layout-builders-simple/RegisterSimple1.cs{11,14-17}

-After registering the builder and restarting the application (recall that XAF requires an application restart to register and apply changes to metadata) there is now an empty layout because as yet there is no code within the `LayoutBuilders` to construct the view.
+After registering the builder and restarting the application (recall that XAF requires an application restart to register and apply changes to metadata) there is now an empty layout because as yet there is no code within the `DetailViewLayoutBuilders` to construct the view.

 ![Person Void Layout](/images/guide/layout-builders/person-void-layout.png)